How To Save Money: How I Saved My First £100K – Updated April 2023

 What would it feel like to have £100,000 saved up?

-For many, how to save money remains a challenge and £100k is seen as unimaginable especially with savings rates at all time lows.
+For many, how to save money remains a challenge and £100k is seen as unimaginable, especially with savings rates only now rising after years of record lows.

 I was pleased to learn recently that Jeni Crane (38) had hit this significant milestone.